CSC510/SQLvsNOSQL/README.md

 ######Analysis

 According to above diagram, we can see MongoDB's line is under MySQL's line.
-It means MongoDB is faster than MySQL when adding the same size of records into databases.
+It means MongoDB is faster than MySQL in insertion the same size of records into databases.
 Based on above test results, we conclude that MongoDB's adding performance is better than MySQL's adding performance.

 ####Single Thread Find Performance Comparison I

 We have adopted two methods to test the find performance of MySQL and MongoDB.
-One method is to test the time cost of finding different number of records from databases, in this case, the the number of records in the databases are fixed (200000).
-The other method is to test the time cost of finding fixed records (5000) from databases, the number of records in databases increases from 5000 to 200000.
+One method is to test the time cost in finding varied number of records from databases, in this case, the the number of records in the databases are fixed (200000).
+The other method is to test the time cost in finding fixed records (5000) from databases, the number of records in databases increases from 5000 to 200000.

 ######Data
 <table>